magento/devdocs/src/compliance/privacy/magento-privacy-js-library.md

 Use this library to retrieve and remove the data stored in the browser by Magento's data tracking services.

 {:.bs-callout-info}
-If [Cookie Restriction Mode](https://docs.magento.com/m2/ce/user_guide/stores/compliance-cookie-restriction-mode.html) is enabled, Magento does not collect behavioral data until the shopper clicks *Agree* on the storefront.
+If [Cookie Restriction Mode](https://docs.magento.com/m2/ce/user_guide/stores/compliance-cookie-restriction-mode.html) is enabled, Magento does not collect behavioral data until the shopper consents.
 If Cookie Restriction Mode is disabled, Magento collects behavioral data by default.

 ## Installation